-The WHO recommends educating adolescents about sexuality and contraception to increase contraceptive use and ultimately prevent early pregnancy and poor RH outcomes.
-Comprehensive sexuality education (CSE) is a specific form of sexuality education that equips young people with age-appropriate, scientifically accurate, and culturally relevant SRH knowledge, attitudes, and skills regarding their SRH rights, services, and healthy behaviors.
+The WHO recommends educating adolescents about sexuality and contraception to increase contraceptive use and ultimately prevent early pregnancy and poor RH outcomes.15 Comprehensive sexuality education (CSE) is a specific form of sexuality education that equips young people with age-appropriate, scientifically accurate, and culturally-relevant SRH knowledge, attitudes, and skills regarding their SRH rights, services, and healthy behaviors.16

 A growing body of evidence demonstrates that informing and educating youth about sexuality and SRH have a positive impact on their RH outcomes.
-Sexuality education offered in schools helps youth make positive, informed decisions about their sexual behavior and can reduce sexually transmitted infections (STIs) and unintended pregnancies, in part due to increased self-efficacy and use of condoms and other contraception.
-A study in Brazil that implemented a school-based sexual education program in four municipalities measured a 68% increase in participating students' use of modern contraception during their last sexual intercourse.
-To be most effective, sexuality education should be offered as part of a package with SRH services, such as direct provision of contraception or links to youth-friendly FP services.
+Sexuality education offered in schools helps youth make positive, informed decisions about their sexual behavior and can reduce sexually transmitted infections (STIs) and unintended pregnancies, in part due to increased self-efficacy and use of condoms and other contraception.17 A study in Brazil that implemented a school-based sexual education program in four municipalities measured a 68 percent increase in participating students' use of modern contraception during their last sexual intercourse.18 To be most effective, sexuality education should be offered as part of a package with SRH services, such as direct provision of contraception or links to youth-friendly FP services.19

-Many approaches exist to implement sexuality education in and out of schools.
-The Scorecard considers CSE to be the gold standard and relies on the "UNFPA Operational Guidance for Comprehensive Sexuality Education," which focuses on human rights and gender, as a framework to effectively implement a CSE curriculum.
-The UNFPA Operational Guidance outlines nine essential components of
+Many approaches are available to implement sexuality education in and out of schools.
+The Scorecard considers CSE as the gold standard and relies on the "UNFPA Operational Guidance for Comprehensive Sexuality Education," which focuses on human rights and gender as a framework to effectively implement a CSE curriculum.
+The UNFPA Operational Guidance outlines nine essential components of CSE that are concise and easy to measure across countries' policy documents.20 Further, these guidelines recognize gender and human rights and build on global standards discussed in the United Nations Educational, Scientific, and Cultural Organization's "International Technical Guidance on Sexuality Education."